changyeli/traitsPredictor/README.md

 ### Methods

 - Unigram
+- Multiple Layer Perceptron
+- Support Vector Machines
+- Bernoulli Naive Bayes
+- K Nearest Neighbors

+### Model Selection

+For each trait, model with the highest correct rate will be selected.

+- Openness: MLP or Bernoulli Naive Bayes, with correct rate 74%
+- Conscientiousness: MLP or Bernoulli Naive Bayes, with correct rate 56%
-- Multiple Layer Perceptron: best correct rate is 0.54.
+- Extroversion: MLP with correct rate 57.86%
-- Support Vector Machines: best correct rate is 0.548
+- Agreeableness: MLP with correct rate 57.4%
-- Bernoulli Naive Bayes: best correct rate is 0.5.
+- Neuroticism: MLP or Bernoulli Naive Bayes, with correct rate 62.5%

 ### Features
 - Predicting users' personality traits.